silaspe/maths/docs/brainstorm.md

 1 & 0 \\ \end{bmatrix}^n \begin{bmatrix} 1 \\
 0 \\ \end{bmatrix} $$

 I know you're probably thinking: Yeah, that's a pretty nice formula.
 But still, how do I raise this matrix to the power of $n$?
-Well, to answer this question, we need a little bit of eigenvectors and eigenvalues.
+Well, to answer this question, we need a little bit of eigenvectors and eigenvalues